What Is a Private Student Loan and Who Is Eligible?

 We encourage students and families to start with savings, grants, scholarships, and federal student loans to pay for college.
 Students and families should evaluate all anticipated monthly loan payments, and how much the student expects to earn in the future, before considering a private student loan.

-1. Interest is charged starting when funds are sent to the school.
+1. Advertised APRs for undergraduate students assume a $10,000 loan to a student who attends school for 4 years and has no prior Sallie Mae-serviced loans.
+Interest rates for variable rate loans may increase or decrease over the life of the loan based on changes to the 30-day Average Secured Overnight Financing Rate (SOFR) rounded up to the nearest one-eighth of one percent.
+Advertised variable rates are the starting range of rates and may vary outside of that range over the life of the loan.
+Interest is charged starting when funds are sent to the school.
 With the Fixed and Deferred Repayment Options, the interest rate is higher than with the Interest Repayment Option and Unpaid Interest is added to the loan’s Current Principal at the end of the grace/separation period.
-Payments may be required during the grace/separation period depending on the repayment option selected.
-Variable rates may increase over the life of the loan.
-Advertised variable rates reflect the starting range of rates and may vary outside of that range over the life of the loan.
-Advertised APRs assume a $10,000 loan to a borrower who attends school for 4 years and has no prior Sallie Mae loans.
-The borrower or cosigner must enroll in auto debit through Sallie Mae to receive a 0.25 percentage point interest rate reduction benefit.
-This benefit applies only during active repayment for as long as the Current Amount Due or Designated Amount is successfully withdrawn from the authorized bank account each month.
+To receive a 0.25 percentage point interest rate discount, the borrower or cosigner must enroll in auto debit through Sallie Mae.
+The discount applies only during active repayment for as long as the Current Amount Due or Designated Amount is successfully withdrawn from the authorized bank account each month.
 It may be suspended during forbearance or deferment.

-5. Loan amount cannot exceed the cost of attendance less financial aid received, as certified by the school.
-Sallie Mae reserves the right to approve a lower loan amount than the school-certified amount.
+2. For applications submitted directly to Sallie Mae, loan amount cannot exceed the cost of attendance less financial aid received, as certified by the school.
+Applications submitted to Sallie Mae through a partner website may be subjected to a lower maximum loan request amount.
 Miscellaneous personal expenses (such as a laptop) may be included in the cost of attendance for students enrolled at least half-time.